 A family-friendly employer

 We appreciate the importance of a healthy balance between work and family life, and supporting our people in their professional and personal lives is one of our priorities.
-As well as being a Work180-endorsed employer, we hold a bronze Inclusive Employers Standard award and a gold award from the Defence Employer Recognition Scheme.
+We're proud holders of the gold award from the Defence Employer Recognition Scheme, and we hold a bronze Inclusive Employers Standard award.

 Research was an important first step in our journey towards being a more family-friendly employer.
 We carried out workshops with parents and expectant parents to understand the experiences of those taking and preparing for family leave.
 Our new, improved paternity policy offers expectant fathers enhanced paternity pay and paid time off for antenatal appointments, and our family-friendly guides to parental leave make it simple to plan time off.